beanstalkd/beaneater/README.md

 Beaneater is the best way to interact with beanstalkd from within Ruby.
 [Beanstalkd](http://kr.github.com/beanstalkd/) is a simple, fast work queue.
 Its interface is generic, but was originally designed for reducing the latency of page views in high-volume web applications by running time-consuming tasks asynchronously.
-Read the [beanstalk protocol](https://github.com/kr/beanstalkd/blob/master/doc/protocol.md) for more details.
+Read the [yardocs](http://rdoc.info/github/beanstalkd/beaneater) and/or the [beanstalk protocol](https://github.com/kr/beanstalkd/blob/master/doc/protocol.md) for more details.